The Whispering Star: Production

 The Whispering Star was the first film produced by Sion Sono's production company Sion Production.
 Filming took place in Fukushima Prefecture.
-Apart from one scene, it is a black-and-white film.
+Apart from one scene, where the main character is on her way delivering her first package, it is a black-and-white film.

 Reception

 Richard Gray of thereelbits.com gave the film 4 out of 5 stars, calling it “a wholly unique experience, and an amazing accomplishment in visually-driven storytelling.”

 Accolades

 The film won the NETPAC Award for World or International Asian Film Premiere at the 2015 Toronto International Film Festival.

+Trivia

+At various times throughout the movie, Marin Marais's Tombeau pour Mr. de Lully (from the Deuxième Livre de Pièces de Viole) is heard.
+This is a recurring leitmotiv in Sono's movies, being also used at key points in his previous movie Guilty of Romance.